 - ResearchIT CT – Free online resources, a service of the CT State Library (you’ll need your public library card number)

 Computer stations and equipment are intended to support academic research by UConn students, faculty, staff, and authorized visitors.
 UConn is contractually bound to limit access to databases and e-resources to current UConn students, faculty, and staff.
-Use of library resources by visitors must not interfere with the needs of the UConn Community.
+The use of library resources by visitors must not interfere with the needs of the UConn Community.

 Regional Campus Libraries are authorized to restrict public use of computers in support of academic needs.
 Guest Wireless access is available to visitors with valid credentials using the UConn-Guest network.
 The Library also adheres to Connecticut Code – Sec.
 53-21a with regard to unsupervised children.
 Public users are able to avail themselves of the seating area on the first floor and second floor.

-- General Conduct/Behavior – Anyone running or shouting or participating in disruptive, annoying or destructive behavior will be asked to leave the library immediately.
+- General Conduct/Behavior – Anyone running or shouting or participating in disruptive, annoying, or destructive behavior will be asked to leave the library immediately.
 The library staff member has the right and obligation to ask for person(s) to present identification.
-If an individual’s disruptive behavior does not change or individual refuses to leave when asked by a library staff member, the Campus Police will be called immediately.
+If an individual’s disruptive behavior does not change or the individual refuses to leave when asked by a library staff member, the Campus Police will be called immediately.

 - Guest Computer Terminal – Visitors use a designated Guest computer workstation for 30 minutes per day and must sign-in at the library services desk.
 Use should be primarily for academic research purposes.
 All computer users must abide by the Use of Licensed Electronic Resources and University IT Policies.
 Priority for use of computers is given to UConn students, faculty, and staff.
-You will be asked to leave if the libraries computer use policies are abused, this includes abusing the time limit for computer use and/or displaying images or text that may be interpreted as intimidating, hostile or offensive.
-The computers use is governed by the University IT Policies, Library Policies and the Library’s Public Workstation Policy and the University of Connecticut’s Policy Against Discrimination, Harassment, and Related Interpersonal Violence.
+You will be asked to leave if the library’s computer use policies are abused, this includes abusing the time limit for computer use and/or displaying images or text that may be interpreted as intimidating, hostile, or offensive.
+The computers use is governed by the University IT Policies, Library Policies and the Library’s Public Workstation Policy, and the University of Connecticut’s Policy Against Discrimination, Harassment, and Related Interpersonal Violence.